Pay Personal Property Taxes Online

 The Town of Leesburg offers several options for paying your personal property taxes, including online payments.
 For information about all of the payment options available, please go to the Finance Department's Personal Property Tax Payment Options page or click on the "Pay Bills Online" button in the left-hand navigation menu of the Town website home page.

-Payments not received by the due date (May 5th of each year) are subject to a 10% penalty and interest at 10% per annum for any unpaid balance.
+Payments not received by the due date are subject to a 10% penalty and interest at 10% per annum for any unpaid balance.
 The Town vigorously enforces the collection of delinquent tax bills through tax liens, garnishments, DMV stops, and the Virginia Set-Off Debt program in which the Town may claim a taxpayer’s State of Virginia Income Tax refund.
 The taxpayer is responsible for all costs of collection.

 The following individuals are fully or partially exempted from paying the personal property tax and vehicle licensing fee.
 All individuals must register their vehicles with the County and the Town and file annually for an exemption letter.

 - Exempt from paying both personal property tax and the vehicle licensing fee:

 - Military personnel on active duty who are not residents of Virginia, if the vehicle is owned (not leased) and registered in the sole name of the active duty person.